 HIST 4130.
 Eastern Europe.
-This course will examine the major events in the history of Eastern Europe.
-Among the major topics covered will be the Byzantine Empire, the Ottoman Empire, The Polish-Lithuanian Commonwealth, the Hapsburg Empire, national revivals, the World Wars, Communist domination and the collapse of Communism.
+This course examines major events in the history of Eastern Europe.
+Among the major topics covered are the Byzantine Empire, the Ottoman Empire, The Polish-Lithuanian Commonwealth, the Hapsburg Empire, national revivals, the World Wars, Communist domination and the collapse of Communism.
 The class will examine the political, cultural and economic aspects of these topics.
 (3-0-3)

 HIST 4140.
 History of Modern Germany.
-This course will examine the development of Germany from medieval times to the present gfovernment.
-Initial lectures will address the geographic setting and the medieval background of German history. among the major topics covered will be the Reformation, the 30 Years War, the unification of Germany by Bismarck, Hitler and the Nazi period, the Second World War, the Cold War and the collapse of Communism.
-The lectures will examine the political, cultural and economic aspects of these topics.
+This course explores the development of Germany from medieval times to the present.
+The geographic setting and medieval background of German history are addressed.
+Major topics covered include the Reformation, the 30 Year War, the unification of Germany by Bismarck, Hitler and the Nazi period, the Second World War, the Cold War and the collapse of Communism.
 (3-0-3)